 The Group currently operates with a low-cost base to maximise the funds that can be spent on exploration and development - value adding activities.
 The Company currently has five full-time employees including the Executive Chairman who work with and oversee carefully selected and experienced consultants and contractors.
 Following the departure of the Managing Director in June 2020 the Board of Directors now comprises one independent Non-Executive Director and the Chairman.
-The profiles of the current directors are provided on page 15.

-Administration costs are further reduced via an arrangement governed by a Management Services Agreement with Sunrise Resources plc ("Sunrise"), whereby Sunrise pays a share of the cost of head office overheads (£20,369 in the reporting period).
-As at the 30 September 2020, Tertiary holds 0.6% of the issued ordinary share capital of Sunrise.
+Administration costs are further reduced via an arrangement governed by a Management Services Agreement with Sunrise Resources plc, whereby Sunrise Resources pays a share of the cost of head office overheads (£20,369 in the reporting period).
+As at the 30 September 2020, Tertiary holds 0.6% of the issued ordinary share capital of Sunrise Resources plc.

 The Company's activities are financed by periodic capital raisings, through share placings or share related financial instruments.
-When projects become more advanced, or as acquisition opportunities advance, the Board will seek to secure additional funding from a range of various sources, for example debt funding, pre-financing through off-take agreements and joint venture partnerships.
+When projects become more advanced, or as acquisition opportunities advance, the Board will seek to secure additional funding from a range of various sources, for example debt funding, prefinancing through off-take agreements and joint venture partnerships.